fbpx

 Urinary tract infections (UTIs)

 Bacteria can spread to the urinary tract and cause infection in the urethra.
 This can cause pain in the urethra and surrounding areas particularly pain or burning when urinating.
 Antibiotics are usually the first line of treatment for UTIs.
 Uncomplicated UTIs clear up within a few days of treatment but you need to complete the course of antibiotics as prescribed.
-Severe UTIs may require intravenous antibiotics treatment administered in a hospital.
+Severe UTIs may require intravenous antibiotic treatment administered in a hospital.
 Health: 9 Things That Can Prevent A Urinary Tract Infection (UTI)

 Non-infectious causes